Bai Wei (writer): Early life

-Bai Wei was born in Zixing in a family of supporter of the late Qing Dynasty reform movement.
+Bai Wei was born in Zixing in a family of supporters of the late Qing Dynasty reform movement.
 She was influenced at a young age by her progressive parents.
 However, her parents pre-arranged her marriage and Bai Wei ended up married at the age of sixteen in 1910.
 For the following years, she suffered tyranny from her mother-in-law and her husband.
-She finally managed to ran away and enter Hengyang Third normal school.
+She finally managed to run away and enter Hengyang Third normal school.
 She was soon expelled because of her political activism and was thereafter accepted at Changsha's first women's normal school.
 In 1918, Bai Wei's father, in order make her come back to her husband conspired with school officials.
-For this reason Bai Wei did not wait her graduation to flee from the school’ guarded campus by crawling through an old sewer line.
+For this reason Bai Wei did not wait for her graduation to flee from the school’s guarded campus by crawling through an old sewer line.
 She managed to get to Shanghai and from there sailed to Japan to start a new life and continue her studies.

 When she arrived in Tokyo she found herself without a penny as her father refused to support her financially.
 She did not return home and became self-sufficient by becoming a maid for British missionaries.
 In her early years, she also worked as a waitress and a labourer at the port.

 At that time she adopted her pen name Bai Wei as a representation of the adversities she faced to become a liberated woman.
 Bai stands for in vain, no purpose, and emptiness.
 It represents the woman's condition and its associated misery.
 Wei is a species of fern often found in the countryside.

 She eventually obtained a scholarship to study at Tokyo's Women Higher Normal University where she majored in biology.
 There, she met the future playwright Tian Han.
 Before this encounter, Bai Wei did not receive any formal training in literature nor had a special interest in literature.
 Tian Han started helping Bai Wei to learn English and also introduced her to the work of Henrik Ibsen.
 Bai Wei found herself overwhelmed by Ibsen's play A Doll’s House.
 Although not keeping contact with Tian Han, Bai Wei developed a strong interest for literature and more especially for drama.
 She read the works of Shakespeare, August Strindberg, Gerhart Hauptmann, and Maurice Maeterlinck.
 She found in literature a way to examine real-life and a way to fight social injustice.
 It was only three months after her literary familiarization that she started writing her first play.
 The following two decades were the most prolific of her life.

 Two distinct eras hierarchized her literary works.
 The first one was characterized by romantic tragedy and themes of love while the second one addressed themes of class conflict and national revolution.
 Her writing style evolved from romanticism to realism.